kalivtrope/dancing-robots/README.md

     - this diagonal continues in the bottom-right direction all the way until it hits a border wall
   - the start is placed at position column 2, row 2 (the bottom-left-most non-wall position)
   - the start is placed at position column `2n+1`, row `2n+1` (the top-right-most non-wall position)
-- Karel's task is to rearrange the items so that the grid represents a sequnce `1,2,...,n`
+- Eralk's task is to rearrange the items so that the grid represents a sequnce `1,2,...,n`
 - see `problemset/sortp/*.out` to see how these configurations may be achieved
 ##### Example input (n=4,p=(1,3,4,2)) (problemset/sortp/example_n4.in)
 ```